Free counseling available to public school employees statewide

 Beth Maphys, school-based mental health coordinator with the department, said the service has always been a part of public schools' employee benefit package.
 The only new component is the department's decision to increase awareness about the resources available for employees.

-Maphys said she had been in the classroom until June 2020, and said she still has many friends who are in the classroom who have expressed the stress they are undergoing.
+Maphys said she had been in the classroom until June 2020.
+She said she still has many friends who are in the classroom who have expressed the stress they are undergoing.

 With quarantine guidelines and the delta variant of the coronavirus, teachers have realized "this is happening again," Maphys added.